robbertdriessen/ESP32_to_SMA_ESPHome/README.md

 Once the first image is uploaded, and it's connected to the network, you can update using OTA updades:

 - Build the `firmware.bin` file (PlatfromIO Build or pio run)
-- Run `curl` to upload the new file, for example: `curl -F "image=@.pio/build/lolin_d32/firmware.bin" http://1.2.3.4/update`
+- To upload a new firmware, go to http://IPNR/update

 If you have any questions, please create a GitHub issue and I'll try to help.